 - Requires more space in a PC case

-Note: You won’t find Water Cooling Unit alone on modern-day graphics cards because it is accompanied by Heatsink & Fan (HSF) for cooling of Memory and VRM.
+Note: You won’t find the Water Cooling Unit alone on modern-day graphics cards because it is accompanied by a Heatsink & Fan (HSF) for cooling Memory and VRM.
 This is called hybrid cooling.

-Hybrid Cooling is a form of water cooling where the GPU is cooled by water/liquid cooler and other components like Video Memory and VRM are cooled actively using heatsink and fan assembly.
-This type of cooling is very efficient and it can really lower down your graphics card temperature to 20 to 30 degrees Celsius or even more.
+Hybrid Cooling is a form of water cooling where the GPU is cooled by a water/liquid cooler and other components like Video Memory and VRM are cooled actively using a heatsink and fan assembly.
+This type of cooling is very efficient and it can really lower your graphics card temperature to 20 to 30 degrees Celsius or even more.

 This is unarguably the best cooling solution available to cool down your GPU and other components.
 It is also great for users who are serious overclockers and like to overclock their graphics cards to higher frequencies.

 Hybrid Cooling = Water Cooling (GPU) + HSF (for VRAM & VRM)